oauth2-proxy/oauth2-proxy/README.md

   -version=false: print version string
 ```

-Unauthenticated requests will be redirected to `/oauth2/sign_in` to start the sign-in process.

-## Example
+## Example Configuration

-To run google_auth_proxy as a reverse proxy on port 4180 authenticating requests for an application running
+To run `google_auth_proxy` as a reverse proxy on port `4180` authenticating requests for an application running
-on port 8080 at internal.yourcompany.com you would use
+on port `8080` at `http://internal.yourcompany.com/` you would use

 ```bash
 ./google_auth_proxy \